Youth Justice Officer

 Last updated:

-Register for Youth Justice Officer positions
+Youth Justice Officer Register Now

 Youth Justice Officers contribute to community safety by making a positive difference to the lives of young people who offend.
 You'll be working from community-based centres, Banksia Hill Detention Centre and the courts.